ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

-# "MegaMan Battle Network 3
+# MegaMan Battle Network 3

 ## Where is the settings page?